 As outlined above, the defined benefit funding requirements for the Fund are impacted by various financial and demographic factors including investment earnings, salary inflation, benefit claims experience and pensioner mortality rates.
 The funding arrangements are primarily dependent upon investment performance relative to salary growth and pension growth.
 The Fund has a current Funding and Solvency Certificate.
-The last full actuarial investigation as at 30 June 2020 was completed on 8 September 2020, 18 December 2020 and 19 October 2020 for LASF DB, CoM and Parks Victoria respectively.
-The next full actuarial review for the Fund is as at 30 June 2023.
-An annual review is conducted each intervening year from 30 June 2021 onwards to satisfy the AASB 1056 reporting requirements.
+The last actuarial investigation for LASF DB was conducted as at 30 June 2022 which was completed on 23 August 2022.
+The last actuarial investigation for COM and Parks Victoria were conducted as at 30 June 2020 and completed on 18 December 2020 and 19 October 2020 respectively.
+The next full triennial actuarial review for each sub-plan is as at 30 June 2023.
+An annual review is conducted for COM and Parks Victoria for each intervening year to satisfy the AASB 1056 reporting requirements.

-Following the completion of the triennial 30 June 2020 actuarial review of each sub-plan, the Fund Actuary has not recommended any additional contributions be made by the participating employers as no funding deficiency has been identified.
+Following the completion of the triennial 30 June 2021 actuarial review of COM and Parks Victoria, the Fund Actuary has not recommended any additional contributions be made by the participating employers as no funding deficiency has been identified.